The Josie Robertson Investigators Program

 The Josie Robertson Investigators Program at Memorial Sloan Kettering supports the recruitment and advancement of exceptional young scientists at a crucial early stage in their careers.
 Josie Robertson Investigators are among the most accomplished scientists of their generation, and with the support of the program, they are addressing some of the most important challenges in cancer medicine, including cancer metastasis, the development of rational combination strategies to delay or prevent drug resistance, the effort to mobilize the immune system to combat cancer, and genomic studies aimed at identifying specific genetic determinants for therapeutic response.

-Extraordinary work led by the investigators in the past year has included:
+Extraordinary work led by the investigators has included:

 - identification of a single molecule necessary for metastasis in gastrointestinal and, likely, other cancers that provides a promising target to halt metastases before they emerge;